swiftly-solution/documentation/src/docs/scripting/events/gameevents/ongameend.md

 ---

 # OnGameEnd
-This event is triggered when a game ended
+This event is triggered when game_end is triggered.
 ::: tabs
 @tab Lua
 ```lua